Clifford the Big Red Dog (2000 TV series): International broadcast

-Clifford the Big Red Dog was shown on CBeebies and Tiny Pop in the United Kingdom, and in Latin America on Discovery Kids.
+Clifford the Big Red Dog was shown in Latin America on Discovery Kids.
 It aired in the Republic of Ireland on TG4 from 6 February 2001.
-It aired in Australia on Nine and in New Zealand on TV2.
+It aired in Australia on Network Ten and in New Zealand on TV2.

 2019 reboot

 On May 16, 2018, Scholastic announced a reboot of the series, which premiered on December 6, 2019, for both Amazon Prime Video and PBS Kids.
-Scholastic, 100 Chickens, 9 Story Media Group and Brown Bag Films produce the series.
+Scholastic, 100 Chickens, 9 Story Media Group and Brown Bag Films produced the series.
 Excepting Clifford, Emily Elizabeth and Birdwell Island, the new series is a complete departure from the predecessor show's character base.